opadalin/amp-23/README.md

 ### Scope of AMP’23

 I will scope my work to be applicable for microservices in Azure.
 The examples will be in .NET C#.
 This aligns well with my assignment today.
-This does not mean the model cannot be used in other tech stacks or languages.
+This does not mean the catalogue cannot be used in other tech stacks or languages.

 ### Security principles design patterns embrace